2023 Best Value English Language & Literature Master's Degree Schools in North Carolina

 WCU graduate students pay an average of $7,480 in in-state tuition and fees each year.

 You’ll be in good company if you decide to attend East Carolina University.
 It ranked #3 on our 2023 Best Value English Language & Literature Master’s Degree Schools in North Carolina list.
-Located in the small city of Greenville, ECU is a public college with a fairly large student population.
+Located in the small city of Greenville, ECU is a public school with a very large student population.

 Full English Language & Literature at North Carolina State University Report

-A rank of #5 on this year’s list means Appalachian State University is a great value for English language and literature students working on their master’s degree.
-Located in the town of Boone, Appalachian State is a public college with a very large student population.
+Out of the 11 schools in North Carolina that were part of this year’s ranking, Appalachian State University landed the # 5 spot on the list.
+Located in the distant town of Boone, Appalachian State is a public school with a fairly large student population.

 University of North Carolina at Wilmington ranked #6 on this year’s Best Value English Language & Literature Master’s Degree Schools in North Carolina list.
-Located in the midsize city of Wilmington, UNCW is a public school with a fairly large student population.
+Located in the medium-sized city of Wilmington, UNCW is a public school with a large student population.

 Read full report on English Language & Literature at University of North Carolina at Wilmington

-University of North Carolina at Chapel Hill landed the #7 spot in the 2023 rankings for the best value master’s degree English language and literature programs.
+University of North Carolina at Chapel Hill came in at #7 in this year’s edition of the Best Value English Language & Literature Master’s Degree Schools in North Carolina ranking.
 UNC Chapel Hill is a fairly large public school located in the small city of Chapel Hill.

 The average tuition and fees for an in-state graduate student at UNC Chapel Hill are $12,566 a year.

-UNC Chapel Hill also made our Best English Language & Literature Master’s Degree Schools in North Carolina list, coming in at #2.
+UNC Chapel Hill not only placed well in our value ranking, but it is also #2 on our Best English Language & Literature Master’s Degree Schools in North Carolina list.

-UNC Greensboro graduate students pay an average of $8,265 in in-state tuition and fees each year.
+NC A&T graduate students pay an average of $7,938 in in-state tuition and fees each year.

 Full English Language & Literature at North Carolina A & T State University Report

-With a ranking of #10, Wake Forest University did quite well on this year’s best value schools for English language and literature students working on their master’s degree.
-Wake Forest University is a moderately-sized private not-for-profit school located in the medium-sized city of Winston-Salem.
+Wake Forest University landed the #10 spot in the 2023 rankings for the best value master’s degree English language and literature programs.
+Wake Forest University is a moderately-sized private not-for-profit school located in the city of Winston-Salem.

 In-state tuition fees for graduate students at Wake Forest University are $39,240 per year.

-Explore all the Best Value English Language & Literature Colleges in the Southeast Area or other specific states within that region.
+Explore all the Best Value English Language & Literature Schools in the Southeast Area or other specific states within that region.

 More English Language & Literature Rankings in North Carolina